How to Set Equal Column Height in Elementor for FREE (All Widgets)

 How to Make Column Height Equal in Elementor?

-To make column height equal in Elementor using the Equal Height option of The Plus Addons for Elementor you’ll always have to apply the equal height to the parent container or the container containing the columns.
-Once you select the container, go to Advanced > Plus Extras : Equal Height > Equal Height and turn on the toggle, this will enable the Elementor container equal height.
+To make column heights equal in Elementor using the Equal Height option, apply the setting to the parent container that holds the columns.
+Select the container, go to Advanced > Plus Extras : Equal Height > Equal Height and toggle it on.
+This enables the Elementor container equal height and reveals the method options.

 Equal height option

-• Div Level – Using this method you have to specify the nested level of your element or widget from its parent container.
+• Div Level — You specify the nested level of your target element from its parent container.
+Use this when you need to target a specific element deep inside a widget’s HTML structure.

 Method 1: Using Div Level?

-To use the Div Level, select the main container, and after turning on the Equal Height option, from the Mode Based on dropdown choose Div Level.
+To use the Div Level method, select the main container and toggle on the Equal Height option.
+From the Mode Based on dropdown, choose Div Level.

 Inspect div demo